• Skip to primary navigation

 Closeup of pecan nut pie

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Storing and freezing a pecan nut pie

-This pie freezes well, but you will have to freeze it in the pie dish so that the pie doesn’t break in the freezer.
+This pie freezes well, but you will have to freeze it in the pie dish so the pie doesn't break in the freezer.

 You can store the pie in the freezer for up to six months.

-To serve, transfer the frozen pie to the refrigerator and allow to defrost.
+To serve, transfer the frozen pie to the refrigerator and allow it to defrost.
 Then let the pie come to room temperature before serving.

 You can also make this pecan pie in advance and store it covered in the refrigerator for up to 4 days.

-Pin for later
+Save for later

 A slice of pecan nut pie, topped with cream, on a plate with a fork.